-For further information, see the Teacher Education Handbook/Clinical Practice Handbook located online at the Teacher Education Department website.
+For further information, see the Teacher Education Handbook/Clinical Practice Handbook located online at the Department of Teacher Education website.

 Clinical Practice Seminars

 During full-time Clinical Practice, candidates are required to enroll in the Clinical Practice Seminar.
 This seminar will be held outside of regular school hours.
 Attendance, participation and all academic work required for seminars will count in the total grade for the course.